-apart from the sliced mango pieces, we also add the seeds. the seeds have flesh on them and when cooked the flesh becomes so soft. its actually fun having the flesh from the seed…. the tartness and sourness of it is still retained after cooking.
+Apart from the sliced mango pieces, we also add the seeds.
+The seeds have flesh on them and when cooked the flesh becomes so soft.
+Its actually fun having the flesh from the seed….
+The tartness and sourness of it is still retained after cooking.

-so the result is a dal which has the sourness of mangoes and a hint of sweetness from the drumsticks and coconut.
+So the result is a Dal which has the sourness of mangoes and a hint of sweetness from the drumsticks and coconut.

-a small tip from my mom while cooking arhar dal/pigeon pea lentils to make it more better and tasty: when pressure cooking add half of the onion with a pinch of asafoetida to the dal. this changes the flavor and taste of the dal remarkably. later you could temper and prepare the dal any way you want.
+A small Tip from my mom while cooking arhar dal/pigeon pea lentils to make it more better and tasty: when pressure cooking add half of the onion with a pinch of asafoetida to the dal.
+This changes the flavor and taste of the dal remarkably.
+Later you could temper and prepare the dal any way you want.

-- a pinch of asafoetida
+- 1 pinch of asafoetida (hing)

 - 2 small raw mangoes or 1 medium sized raw mango, sliced

-- 2-3 drumsticks, chopped in 3-4 inch pieces
+- 2 to 3 drumsticks, chopped in 3 to 4 inch pieces

-- 1 large tomato, diced
+- 1 medium to large tomato, diced

-- 2 tbsp freshly grated coconut
+- 2 tablespoons freshly grated coconut - optional

 - salt as required

-- 1 or 2 green chili, chopped
+- 1 to 2 green chilies, chopped

 - 1 sprig of curry leaves